Abraham Yehudah Khein

-Abraham Yehudah Khein (Авраам Єгуда Хейн, אברהם יהודה חין; 1878 in Chernihiv – 5 October 1957) was a Chabad-Hasidic Rabbi in the Ukrainian town Nizhyn.
+Abraham Yehudah Khein (Авраам Єгуда Хейн, אברהם יהודה חין; 1878 in Chernigov – 5 October 1957) was a Chabad-Hasidic Rabbi in the Ukrainian town Nizhyn.
 Rabbi Khein was a pacifist anarchist.
 During Rabbi Menachem Mendel Schneerson's reside in Paris, Khein served as Rabbi of the synagogue where Schneerson prayed, as well as catering for Schneerson's hospitality needs.
 Khein was instrumental in Schneerson's ascent to becoming Rebbe, and the two maintained a relationship for the remainder of Khein's life.

 Khein was a non-Zionist, committed to pacifism and nonviolence particularly during the Jewish insurgency in Mandatory Palestine.
 He tried to relate his readings of Leo Tolstoy and Pyotr Kropotkin to Kabbalah and Hasidism.
 Rabbi Khein deeply respected Kropotkin, whom he called "the Tzadik of the new world", whose "soul is as pure as crystal" Interpreting various passages from the Talmud, Khein posited that there was never a moment when killing was justified, no matter how guilty the party, and used this theory to advise on the Jewish-Arab conflict at the time, writing to leaders such as the militaristic Ze'ev Jabotinsky.

-Rabbi Khein's most known work is his three-volume collection of essays, במלכות היהדות ("In the Kingdom of Judaism").
+Rabbi Khein's most known work is his three-volume collection of essays, במלכות היהדות.

 Biography

 Russia

-Khein was born in Chernihiv to Rabbi David Tzvi Khein (1846–1926).
+Khein was born in, what was then, Chernigov to Rabbi David Tzvi Khein (1846–1926).
 Rabbi David Tzvi was incredibly close to Rabbi Shalom DovBer Schneersohn, the Rebbe Rashab, and he and his family would travel on foot to the town of Lyubavitchi to visit the Rebbe.

 Khein studied under Rabbi Shlomo HaKohen Aronson [he], was ordained by Rabbi Mordechai Dov Twerski, and studied Jewish law with Rabbi Aryeh Leib Haft.

 In 1902, he married Leah Mintzberg, and they would go on to have three children: Dov, Devorah and Shoshana.

 In 1914, after a visit to Babruysk for the wedding of his brother, Khein met with Rabbi Shmaryahu Noah Schneersohn, and subsequently switched his allegiance from the Lubavitch branch of Chabad to the Kopust branch, however, Khein would maintain a strong relationship with the Lubavitcher Rebbes.